MinnDevelopment/java-discord-rpc/README.md

 }
 ```

-> Note: To reveal this presence you have to start a window for your application.

 ### Community Examples

 If you want to add an example to the [example directory](https://github.com/MinnDevelopment/Java-DiscordRPC/tree/master/examples)
 you can do so by making a PR with your package and source.
 All I ask from you is that the example does not abuse the API in any way and that your example can compile.
 If you would like to add examples in other JVM languages you must first add support via the `build.gradle` file.

 For example, `examples/java/club/minnced/rpc/examples/MyGame.java` would be your example file relative to the project root directory.